-The idea of making a pie can be intimidating, and nearly all of the related anxiety stems from the idea of having to make pie crust.
-Making a good pie crust relies on so many visual clues that can't be adequately conveyed in most written recipes, and if you're not someone who has made quite a number of pies in their lifetime, there's no way to judge how things are going (or how to fix mistakes) with the all-important "baker's instinct."
+The idea of making a pie can be intimidating, and for us, nearly all of the related anxiety stems from the idea of having to make pie crust.
+Making a good pie crust relies on so many visual clues that can't be adequately conveyed in most written recipes.
+Plus, if you're not someone who has made quite many pies in their lifetime, there's no way to judge how things are going (or how to fix mistakes) with the all-important "baker's instinct."

 Even worse than that nightmare: making pie crust makes such a mess.
-You've got to clean off your countertops, move all your stuff around, dust flour all over the place—it’s such a massive production just to make a dessert that's going to be gobbled up in a small fraction of the time it took to make.
-Why drive yourself crazy over all that nonsense when graham cracker pie crusts exist to save your holiday, and your sanity?
+You've got to clean off your countertops, move all your stuff, dust flour all over the place—it ends up becoming a massive production to prepare a dessert that's going to be gobbled up in a small fraction of the time it took to make.
+Why drive yourself crazy over all that nonsense when graham cracker pie crusts exist to save your holiday and your sanity?

-Graham cracker pie crusts are so beyond simple to make, you’ll never think of buying a pre-made one again.
+Graham cracker pie crusts are beyond simple to make.
+You’ll never think of buying a pre-made one again.
 Not only that, they’re perfect for every pie, no matter what the current pie zeitgeist might be telling you.
-Apple, pumpkin, pecan, sweet potato—all the pies you can dream of can be made in a crust that involves no rolling out, no fancy lattice work or scalloped edges, no panic attacks over your dough cracking or shrinking.
-Plus a graham cracker crust means you get to eat pie and cookies at the same exact time, which is all sorts of winning.
+Apple, pumpkin, pecan, sweet potato—all the pies you can dream of can be made in a crust that involves no rolling out, no fancy latticework or scalloped edges, no panic attacks over your dough cracking or shrinking.
+Plus, a graham cracker crust means you get to eat pie and cookies at the same time, which is all sorts of winning.

-Speaking of cookies: though everyone knows about graham cracker crusts, what many don’t realize is that you can use any sort of cookie you damn well please to make a pie crust.
+Speaking of cookies: Though everyone knows about graham cracker crusts, what many don’t realize is that you can use any cookie (well, cookie crumbs) to make a pie crust.
 Seriously!
 While baking is a precise art in many ways, none of those rules apply when you’re talking about making a crust out of crumbs.
 Go ahead and grind up Oreos (sans cream filling), gingersnaps, chocolate chip cookies, shortbread— whatever your heart desires.

 How to Make a Graham Cracker Crust

-To make a crumb crust you need cookies, butter… and that's it.
-You don’t need extra sugar, you don’t need extra spices, because the cookies taste perfect just the way they are.
+To make a crumb crust you need cookies and butter.
+Yes, that's it.
+You don’t need extra sugar or extra spices because the cookies taste perfect just the way they are.

-Step 2: Grind up enough cookies in your food processor so you get 2 cups of fine crumbs.
-This takes about 14 standard size graham crackers, but don’t base your measurements on what goes into the food processor — measure what comes out, and put it into a mixing bowl.
+First, preheat the oven to 350 degrees Fahrenheit.
+Grind up enough cookies in your food processor so you get two cups of fine crumbs.
+This takes about 14 standard size graham crackers, but don’t base your measurements on what goes into the food processor.
+Measure what comes out, and put it into a mixing bowl.